solyarisoftware/prompter.vim/README.md

 - **Support template prompts**

-  Things become interesting when you design "template prompts" comprised of various parts that can be dynamically constructed at run-time.
+  You are designing "template prompts" comprised of various parts that can be dynamically constructed at run-time.
   Consider, for instance, that you wish to prototype a "template prompt" containing placeholder variables, that are references to certain variables